-Risks at Tieto are categorized as strategic, operational, financial and compliance risks.
+Tieto has four risk categories and they are: strategic, operational, financial and compliance risks.

 Operational risks refer to changing the business model in business units, risk and continuity management, customer bidding and requirement analysis and maintaining a high professional standard in delivery management and quality assurance.